nebulab/pulsar/README.md

 This will create a basic start point for building your configuration repository.
 As soon as you're done configuring you should consider storing this folder as an actual git repository.

+Here it is possible to see how this configuration repository will look like: [Pulsar Conf Demo](http://github.com/nebulab/pulsar-conf-demo)

 **NOTE**: Pulsar only supports git and *nix systems.

 ## Configuration